 Growing up, Geraldine Buckingham always wanted to study medicine.
-She had not anticipated taking a different path, following a series of opportunities that would eventually lead her to become the Global Head of Corporate Strategy at BlackRock, the world’s largest asset manager with $4.9 trillion of assets under management.
+She hadn’t anticipated taking a different path, following a series of opportunities that would eventually lead her to become the Global Head of Corporate Strategy at BlackRock, the world’s largest asset manager with $4.9 trillion of assets under management.

-The most important skills she learned at Monash medical school were “interacting with people, problem solving and maintaining perspective.”
-She found these transferable skills relevant and applicable to her current job in the corporate world.
+The most important skills she gained at the Monash Medical School were “interacting with people, problem solving and maintaining perspective.”
+She finds these transferable skills relevant and applicable to her current job in the corporate world.
 Monash's emphasis on developing doctors with strong people skills in particular has helped Geraldine smoothly transition from medicine to management.

 “My career path may have been unorthodox, but my time at Monash was very foundational to where I am now.
 I now have clients rather than patients, and spend my time problem solving rather than diagnosing – but there is a lot of commonality in the two skill sets.”